Why choose us?

 • Extensive Experience

-We have extensive experience with immigrants from diverse cultural and ethnic backgrounds.
-We have specialized training in diagnosis, trauma, domestic violence as well as immigration law.
-Our reports incorporate strong clinical material with an understanding of the unique requirement of USCIS.
+We have extensive experience working with immigrants from diverse cultural and ethnic backgrounds.
+Our practice has specialized training in psychological diagnosis, trauma, and domestic violence, as well as a strong working knowledge of immigration law.
+Our evaluations integrate thorough clinical analysis with a clear understanding of USCIS-specific requirements.

 • Invest in Quality